SassConf/sassconf.github.io/source/blog/2015-07-15-submission-stats.markdown

 <em><small>The above numbers are total submissions; about 14-18 submissions were tagged in 2 categories.</small></em>

 If workshops are 3 hours, talks 1, discussions 1, and lightning talks .25, that’s a grand total of **83 hours of content**!
 And while we seriously debated making SassConf two weeks long, in the end, we couldn’t pick everything.
 (Sad trombone.)

+**2014 vs 2015**

+So how did we stack up compared to last year?

+* 78 total -> 81 total
+* 57 unique submitters -> 67 unique submitters

+In 2014, 21 of the 78 talks were submitted by someone who had more than one in the running.
+In 2015, we're down to 14!
+We love when people submit more than one thing, as it gives us more options, but it's also great to see that we had more total submissions and more unique submitters!

 #### Who submitted?